-Cauliflower is commonly eaten in its entirety, including the stems.
+Cauliflower is commonly eaten in its entirety, florets and stems.
 It can be cooked or enjoyed fresh, with the leaves, stems, and florets all tasting similar.

 Rich in vitamins and nutrients, cauliflower can be prepared in numerous ways, much like broccoli.

 It is possible to prepare cauliflower in many ways.
-Cauliflower has a lot of similarities to broccoli and is usually substituted for one another.
+Cauliflower has a lot of similarities to broccoli but they have different a different taste.

 Read also: Best Substitutes For Cauliflower